Image by Anja-#pray for ukraine# #helping hands# stop the war from Pixabay

 • “Your organization has to earn its way to an effective architecture function.
 You can’t just plug some architects into the current mess and expect it to solve all your problems.”

-Considering the previous two points from Gregor Hohpe, each organization must find activities and operating models to enable architecture to work on the most critical problems.
+There is no one-size-fits-all approach: each organization must find activities and operating models to enable architecture to work on the most critical problems.

 Examples of Architecture Activities

-Here are some examples of activities I have been performing with architects:
+To better understand what I mean by an Architecture Activities Platform, here are some examples of activities I have been performing with architects:

 • Supporting teams in their daily work.
-Being part of key team activities, aligning architectural work with team rituals to provide timely support, and supporting the team in all crucial phases of their work (e.g., reviewing architecture proposals early before the project or sprint start).
+Being part of key team activities, aligning architectural work with team rituals to provide timely support, and supporting the team in all crucial phases of their work (e.g., reviewing architecture proposals early before the project or sprint starts).

 • Supporting planned new initiatives and projects.
 Ensuring alignment between projects that require multi-team collaboration.